chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 print("Model exported to ONNX format")
 ```

-Now, let's optimize our model for GPU execution with TensorRT:
+Now, let's optimize our model for GPU execution with TensorRT.

 This Python script creates a TensorRT engine file named "bert_model.trt".